Pk-Kher/nvim-setting/README.md

 - b/B (back) to jump to the beginning of a word backwards
 - e/E (end) to jump to the end of a word
 - ge/gE to jump to the end of a word
+- $ to end of line

 leader+sf search file
 leader+sr search where you left off leader+space buffer file leader+ds open terminal or cmd exit "ctrl+\+n"
+<leader>pws Search current cursor word

 Ctrl + W	Delete previous word
 Ctrl + U	Delete everything before cursor on the line